RohanRusta21/windockd/README.md

-# wincontd – Lightweight Windows Container CLI
+# windockd – Lightweight Windows Container CLI

 A lightweight alternative to Docker Desktop for Windows.
 No WSL2 required.